Runaway (Kanye West song): Reception

 The music video was praised by Entertainment Weeklys Ken Tucker, calling it "a carefully modulated art-film made by a man on a mission", noting the usage of dominant colors as well as the imagery in the film.
 Jozen Cummings of The Wall Street Journal described the video as "a cross between an epic music video and a charming indie-house flick", stating that the greatest achievement of the video was how it "brought West's music to life".
 Will Dean of The Guardian called the video as a creative promotional tool, praising the video's scope and creativity, noting that it was "ridiculous, ostentatious and egotistical", citing that it fit perfectly into West's aesthetic.
 Rap-Up named it the best music video of 2010.

 Nicole Jones of MTV Buzzworthy stated that the majority of the video was nonsensical and added up to little coherently, but wrote that regardless of its true meaning, the video was "really pretty to watch, the music is great, and it reminds us once again why there is only one Mr. West."
 Jorge Cullar offered a less favorable opinion of the video, stating that the video failed to be coherent, because West didn't have the "creative polymath capable of combining disparate elements like those exemplified by the cunning of a Picasso, the deconstruction of a Derrida, the creativity of a Warhol, or the glam avant-garde of David Bowie".
-Clair Saddath of Time listed the video amongst the best of all time.
+Claire Suddath of Time listed the video amongst the best of all time.
 The video was nominated for Video of the Year at the BET Awards of 2011, and West was nominated for Director of the Year.
 As of January 2015, Billboard named the video as one of the 20 best of the 2010s (so far).
 NME listed it as the fourth best video of the decade in 2014.

 "Runaway" appeared on several best music videos of the decade list's in 2019; Screen Rant named it the third best video of the 2010s, Billboard listed it 33rd on their list of the 100 best music videos of the decade, while Paste named it the sixth best music video of the decade.

 Usage in other media

 "Runaway" was used in the trailer for The Hangover Part III.
 The song was featured in a scene in The Night Before.
-A modified piano rendition by Ramin Djawadi, was used in a trailer for season 2 of Westworld, which premiered during Super Bowl LII.
+A modified piano rendition by Ramin Djawadi, was used in a trailer for Season 2 of Westworld, which premiered during Super Bowl LII.